Gerold Grodsky: Professional activities

 Grodsky has served as visiting professor at Paris Diderot University and at the University of Geneva.
 From 1980 to 1983 he was research chair of the advisory board to the Secretary of the United States Department of Health and Human Services on diabetes.
 He has published approximately 250 articles in scientific journals.
-He also co-founded the journal Diabetes Technology and Therapeutics and is a member of the editorial board of the Journal of Diabetes Science and Technology.
+He also co-founded the journal Diabetes Technology and Therapeutics and was a member of the editorial board of the Journal of Diabetes Science and Technology.

 Grodsky served on the scientific advisory boards of several organizations including the nonprofit Juvenile Diabetes Foundation.
-He continues to work at the University of California, San Francisco, where one of his major roles is to advise relating to research on the development and function of the insulin-producing islet beta cell.
+He continued to work at the University of California, San Francisco, where one of his major roles was to advise relating to research on the development and function of the insulin-producing islet beta cell.